-Proceed along the Carrà dei Nasi and then in via Borgo to the Museo Comunale (Communal Museum), where works of important artists related to Ascona's cultural life are exhibited such as Werefkin, Jawlensky, Seewald, Arp, Bissier, Richter and Valenti.
+Proceed along the Carrà dei Nasi and then in via Borgo to the Museo comunale d'art modern (Communal Museum), where works of important artists related to Ascona's cultural life are exhibited such as Werefkin, Jawlensky, Seewald, Arp, Bissier, Richter and Valenti.
 Finally, if you access the Contrada Maggiore from the left it will lead you back to the Piazzetta San Pietro.

 Of particular interest is a visit to the town’s cemetery, located just outside the historic center and holding the graves of several literates, artists and other prominent personalities who lived in Ascona.
 Among them: painters Italo Valenti, Marianne Werefkin, Julius Bissier, Otto Bachmann, Robert J. Schürch; architect Carl Weidemeyer (who built the San Materno Theatre) and the ballet dancer Charlotte Bara; actors Ivan Desny and his wife Ghislaine, muse of some of the most important Paris fashion houses from Dior to Chanel; the founders of the utopian movement of Monte Verità Carlo Vester and Vilhelm A. de Beauclair; clown Dimitri’s parents, Maya and Werner Müller; authors Emil Ludwig and Hans Habe; Aline Valangin, former student of Karl Gustav Jung; antique dealer Vladimir Rosenbaum; the Hungarian philologist Karoly Kerényi and doctor Boris Luban-Plozza; project creator of Ascona Airport, Lello Bianda and the famous international referee Guido Pancaldi.
 Several are also the works of art you can admire in this cemetery.

 A small but detailed guide (Italian and German) is available at the tourist office or at the local museum in Ascona.